 Joe Morgenstern of the Wall Street Journal opined “You can’t blame actors, particularly young ones, when the words put in their mouths are almost unspeakable and the direction seems to suck them dry of energy or spontaneity“.

-Yet one critic, Peter Rainer of New York Magazine, hit on something that now, almost two decades later, appears closer to the truth.
-According to Rainer, Attack of the Clones was “a commendable example of the sort of movie we once loved and then outgrew“.
+One critic, Peter Rainer of New York Magazine, hit on something that now, almost two decades later, appears prescient.
+In his review, Rainer described Attack of the Clones as “a commendable example of the sort of movie we once loved and then outgrew“.

 A Product of His Time

-It’s well known that Lucas’ key influences for Star Wars included Flash Gordon and the pulp sci-fi serials he grew up watching.
-Yet it’s a fact that’s often regurgitated without any real understanding – as the mixed reaction to Attack of the Clones’ title demonstrated.
+It’s well known that Lucas’ influences for Star Wars included Flash Gordon and the pulp sci-fi serials of his youth.
+Yet many people appear to regurgitate this fact without any real understanding of what it means.

-The Phantom Menace had to set the stage for the prequel trilogy, and re-introduce the audience to the universe and key players.
-It was also the testbed for the technology that Lucas needed to communicate his vision; the success of which was vital to his plans.
+The Phantom Menace set the stage for the prequel trilogy and had to re-introduce the audience to the universe and key players.
+Along with carrying the weight of expectation, it was also a testbed for new filmmaking technology.
 At the other end of the trilogy, Revenge of the Sith needed to reach a pre-defined destination.